Pr0fiNoob/Schedule-I-Recipe-DB/README.md

 All recipes and customer data are fictional and part of the game "Schedule I" made by TVGS (Tylers Video Game Studio).

 ## Sources
-- Recipe Data has been collected by contributors either by trial and error or using schedule1-calculator.com
+- Recipe Data has been collected by contributors either by trial and error or using [Schedule I Calculator](schedule1-calculator.com)
-- Customer Data is entirely from schedule-1.fandom.com/wiki/Customers
+- Customer Data is entirely from [Schedule I Wiki](schedule-1.fandom.com/wiki/Customers)

 ## License